-- The three works packages will be undertaken under strict approvals, guidelines and approved construction management plans. - Some temporary impacts may be experienced in the area such as restricted traffic access, loss of carparking, pedestrian and cycle path detours, and potential noise and dust.
+- The three works are being undertaken under strict approvals, guidelines and approved construction management plans. - Some temporary impacts may be experienced in the area such as restricted traffic access, loss of carparking, pedestrian and cycle path detours, and potential noise and dust.
 Mitigation measures will be in place to minimise any inconvenience while still allowing the works to progress.
-Further information will be provided to nearby residents and the community as it becomes available in early 2022. - Neighbouring properties and the surrounding community will be kept informed about the activity on site as the works progress. - Advance notice of path detours, car park and road/ lane closures will be provided through letters, emails and onsite signage prior to any changes.
+Further information will be provided to nearby residents and the community as it becomes available. - · Neighbouring properties and the surrounding community will be kept informed about the activity on site as the works progress. - Advance notice of path detours, car park and road/ lane closures will be provided through letters, emails and site signage prior to any changes.
 Our website will contain the most up to date information on the works.